keygen-sh/keygen-portal/SPEC.md

 ### Automation

+Pages for setting up automation, e.g. integrating with a payment provider like Stripe, or a CRM like Salesforce.

 - **Webhooks**: CRUD operations for webhook endpoints and logs for debugging.
   - [Docs](https://keygen.sh/docs/api/webhooks/)
 - **Zapier**: Optional Zapier integrations page.

 ### Logs

+Pages for debugging/reviewing raw request logs, and for auditing event logs.

 - **Request Logs**: View recent API activity and request/response details for debugging.